ar7ch/competitive-programming/README.md

 Some problems and my solutions to them.
-Most of problems are from codeforces.com
+Most of solved problems are from codeforces.com